 What is the impact and where does it occur?
-What is the organization's involvement in the impact?
-Management Approach As mentioned above, the company contributes to the growth of employment rate in the country and in the areas where the company operates.
+What Management Approach is the organization's involvement in the impact?
+As mentioned above, the company contributes to the growth of employment rate in the country and in the areas where the company operates.
 It also contributes to the empowerment and employment of women.
 It provides equal opportunity for all persons, regardless of sex and gender. than the female employees, it does not mean that there is gender preference in the selection and hiring of employees.
-In fact, Vitarich has What are the Risk/s Identified?
-Management Approach Work interruptions due to availment of maternity Vitarich determines if there is a need to hire a
+In fact, Vitarich has gender preference for each position - from the lowest rank up to the top rank.
+Moreover, female employees are given the opportunity not only to be employed in the company but also to handle supervisorial, managerial and even executive positions.
+The company's management committee is composed of both male and female officers.
+What are the Risk/s Identified?
+Management Approach Work interruptions due to availment of maternity Vitarich determines if there is a need to hire a leave for women employees and solo parent leave for reliever in order not to over-burden the other solo parents.